-The January 2020 round of regular benthic monitoring undertaken by the three salmon companies in Macquarie Harbour has now been assessed.
-A summary table of results from September 2016 to January 2020 at 35 metre compliance survey points at all lease sites is provided below.
-The results from the January 2020 benthic surveys (thirteen non-compliances across three leases) demonstrate an increase in non-compliant sites at a smaller number of leases compared to the January 2019 survey (six non-compliances across five leases).
+The September 2020 round of regular benthic monitoring undertaken by the three salmon companies in Macquarie Harbour has now been assessed.
+A summary table of results from September 2016 to September 2020 at 35 metre compliance survey points at all lease sites is provided below.
+The results from the May 2020 and September 2020 benthic surveys (three non-compliances for both surveys) demonstrate a sustained improvement in compliance compared to the September 2019 and January 2020 surveys (seven and thirteen non-compliances).
 Companies discuss on-going management responses with the EPA to maintain progress towards full lease compliance.
 The next benthic compliance survey is scheduled for January 2021.

 Table 1.
 Macquarie Harbour Lease Boundary Compliance Summary - non-compliant (NC) survey points for

 Beggiatoa from total compliance points surveyed for each lease survey conducted since September 2016